Why it's now cheaper than ever to fly across the Atlantic

 These offers naturally benefit passengers in both directions, and thousands of Canadian and US citizens are now gaining from cheap fares when traveling to Europe.

-Expect the likes of JetBlue and Southwest Airlines -- two of America's largest low-cost carriers -- to start looking into transatlantic flights in the future, whilst Canada's WestJet is already offering cheap tickets from its principal airports to Europe.
+JetBlue is expected to announce transatlantic flights to Europe this year, while Southwest Airlines -- another of America's largest low-cost carriers -- might well follow suit.
+Canada's WestJet is already offering cheap tickets from its principal airports to Europe.

 To date, pan-European airline group easyJet and Irish low-cost airline Ryanair have held back from announcing any transatlantic ambitions of their own.